onelessclutter/onelessclutter.github.io/_posts/2023-01-01-why-i-cancelled-amazon-prime.markdown

 What am I giving up by letting go of Amazon Prime?
 Are there things that have value in my life that I will miss?
 Are they replaceable, or are they duplicates of other things I already have?
 Will my life be better or worse with less?

 I want to explore these items or services at a time.

+##### 1-2 Days Prime Delivery

+I believe Amazon Prime’s 1-2 Days Free Delivery is the core engine of their enterprise.
+Without it, it may have been impossible to become this massive global giant.
+They heavily capitalized and invested in their logistics strategy to quickly make items available to their customers.

+But just like any sales promotion tactic such as BOGOs (Buy One Get One), this is simply a marketing strategy.

+It is a pure enticement.
+It creates the allure and whets your appetite into buying things you may not truly want or need.
+It makes purchasing a form of emergency.

+One of my favorite podcasts, [The Minimalists](https://theminimalists.com), plays a tune at the beginning of their talk show.
+It is a song by Peter Doran entitled Every Little Thing and clearly shows what we are doing wrong.

+> Every little thing, you think that you need
+> Every little thing, you think that you need
+> Every little thing that’s just feeding your greed
+> Oh, I bet that you’d be fine without it

+Yes, I bet that I’d be fine without it.

+A decade ago, buying items you genuinely need is physical exercise.
+You first find a store; you physically browse until you’re excited.
+Then, you hold the item in your hand.
+Finally, you debate whether you need it, want it, or just *kinda*.

+Nowadays, virtual browsing has supplanted this exercise.
+We no longer know what we are purchasing.
+We can no longer rely on our senses: how the item feels in our hand, smells, or even looks up close.
+Instead, product influencers, virtual advertisements, bait clicks, and product reviews are now driving the retail world.

+By not availing of Amazon Prime, I can free myself from this temptation.
+I can delay gratification when I feel the buying rush.
+And if I want or need something, I must work hard to get it.
+In the process, I bet I will end up not buying it at all.
+Wouldn’t that be nice?

 ##### Alexa and the Amazon Echos